Gerhard Hüsch: Career

 Hüsch was born in Hanover in 1901.
 He studied acting there as a young man but later took up singing, gaining experience at a series of provincial German theatres, proving to be a brilliant comic actor.
 Between 1925 and 1944, he was engaged to sing regularly in Berlin (most significantly at the Berlin State Opera) and at several other leading opera venues in Germany and Austria.
-Such important overseas theatres as The Royal Opera House, Covent Garden, London, and La Scala, Milan, heard him sing during the 1930s, when his international reputation attained its peak.
+Such important overseas theatres as the Royal Opera House (Covent Garden, London) and La Scala (Milan) heard him sing during the 1930s, when his international reputation attained its peak.

-The operatic role for which he is perhaps best remembered is that of Papageno, in Mozart's The Magic Flute.
-(In 1937-38 he recorded a complete Papageno for His Master's Voice, with Sir Thomas Beecham conducting the Berlin Philharmonic Orchestra.)
+The operatic role for which he is perhaps best remembered is that of Papageno in Mozart's The Magic Flute.
+(In 1937–38 he recorded a complete Papageno for His Master's Voice, with Sir Thomas Beecham conducting the Berlin Philharmonic Orchestra.)
 His stage repertoire, however, included most of the standard roles for the lighter baritone voice, including those of Wagner.
 Indeed, he was invited to perform at the annual Bayreuth Festival, most famously in 1930 and 1931 as Wolfram in Tannhäuser, under the baton of Arturo Toscanini.
 The vocal music of Richard Strauss was familiar to him, too, and he took part in the premiere of Strauss's Intermezzo.

-He partnered many of Germany's best sopranos, mezzo-sopranos, tenors and basses of the inter-war years, while Bruno Walter completed a triumvirate of lastingly famous conductors with whom he appeared (the others being, as we have seen, Toscanini and Beecham).

-Lacking the sheer vocal amplitude of his heroic baritone contemporaries Hans Hotter and Rudolf Bockelmann, Hüsch concentrated instead on investing his singing with an unfailingly smooth line, a rounded tone and beautifully lucid diction in the manner of a celebrated German lyric-baritone rival, Heinrich Schlusnus, who was his senior by 13 years.
-Nowhere were these exemplary vocal qualities better displayed than in his pioneering, pre-war, 78-rpm Lieder records.
-He performed on disc the first more-or-less-uncut versions of Schubert's Winterreise and Die Schöne Müllerin song-cycles, and Beethoven's An die ferne Geliebte; his discs of songs by Hugo Wolf, made under Walter Legge's auspices, helped introduce that composer to thousands of music-lovers previously unfamiliar with Wolf's output; and he released a generous selection of songs by Hans Pfitzner, these recordings bearing the imprimatur of Pfitzner himself at the piano.
-The Finnish composer Yrjö Kilpinen found in Hüsch a steadfast champion.
+Lacking the vocal amplitude of his baritone contemporaries Hans Hotter and Rudolf Bockelmann, Hüsch concentrated instead on investing his singing with a rounded tone and diction in the manner of German lyric-baritone rival, Heinrich Schlusnus, who was 13 years his senior.
+These vocal qualities were displayed in his pre-war, 78 rpm Lieder records.
+He performed on disc the uncut versions of Schubert's Winterreise and Die schöne Müllerin song-cycles, and Beethoven's An die ferne Geliebte; his discs of songs by Hugo Wolf, made under Walter Legge's auspices, helped introduce that composer to thousands of music-lovers previously unfamiliar with Wolf's output; and he released a selection of songs by Hans Pfitzner, these recordings bearing the imprimatur of Pfitzner himself at the piano.
+The Finnish composer Yrjö Kilpinen, found in Hüsch a steadfast champion.